 Carolina Wren (Eddy)

 –Hines and Steve West reported a CAROLINA WREN at Washington Ranch February 18.
 It was seen in the Black River drainage east of the ponds.
-It continued later in the day.
+It continued at adjacent Rattlesnake Springs to March 30.

 LOS ALAMOS County:

-–a PACIFIC WREN was reported at the confluence of Pueblo and Acid Canyons in Los Alamos November 10.
-Two have been reported at Upper Water Canyon to February 16.
+–a PACIFIC WREN was reported at the confluence of Pueblo and Acid Canyons in Los Alamos to April 7.